 The Guggenheim Memorial Library will be open and operational but is subject to physical distancing guidelines of six feet and a capacity limit of 25 percent occupancy, as set forth by the State of New Jersey for Stage 2.
-Disinfectant wipes, disposable gloves, and disposable masks will be available and restocked as necessary.
+Disinfectant wipes and disposable masks will be available and restocked as necessary.

 Computer labs will be opened for the Fall 2020 semester in accordance with guidelines in New Jersey Administrative Order 2020-17, the university’s restart plan, and the academic calendar.
 Users will be required to wear a mask, maintain social distance as well as follow sanitation and infection control practices posted in the labs.
 Additional consideration for high-risk individuals use will be addressed prior to the start of the semester.
 The computers in the labs will allow the use of all university licensed software and will have printing capability.

 Locations and times of operation for these labs will be posted prior to the beginning of classes.